 About Me: I've been drawn to programming ever since I knew it existed.
 Programming is like solving a puzzle that constantly changes and even though I've been coding for over 4 years I still get a rush every time I solve a problem.
 Being an instructor at LearningFuze has afforded me the opportunity spread the excitement I find in programming to 100s of students.

-Areas of Focus: Portfolio Technical Director, Full Immersion Cohort Lead, Student Portal Lead Architect & Developer, Final Project Management, Full-Immersion Scheduling, Core Logic, Advanced Programming & Computer Science Concepts, Functional Programming, Relational Databases, User Experience, Specializing in Technologies: JS, PHP, MySQL, NodeJS, Git, Linux, Bash, WSL
+Areas of Focus: Portfolio Technical Director, Full Immersion Cohort Lead, Student Portal Lead Architect & Developer, Data Structures Lead Instructor, Final Project Management, Full-Immersion Scheduling, Core Logic, Advanced Programming & Computer Science Concepts, Functional Programming, Software Architecture, Relational Databases, User Experience, Specializing in Technologies: JS, PHP, MySQL, PostgreSQL, NodeJS, Git, Linux, Bash, WSL

 About Me: Software has always been a draw for me, whether it was a passion for video games at a young age; my first forays into programming TI graphing calculators in middle schools; learning about various programming languages in high school and community college; using Mathematica, C/C++, Fortran, and Python while working on my Physics BA for homework assignments and research projects; or writing Crystal Reports against an ERP system's T-SQL database to greatly reduce the amount of manual data analysis for Procurement and Inventory Management.
 It wasn't until 2015 when I seriously consider a career in software engineering, but once started nothing could pull me away from it.